jkeen871/mcpcollect/README.md

     -p -- Preview only --Do not collect any files, previews what will be collected for each grain

-    -s -- <cfg node or salt node>
-    		 Run on your localhost with ssh access to a Cfg or Salt node.
-	 			* REQUIRED : hostname or IP of the salt of config host.
-	 			* Note this requires ssh keys to be installed from your  local host to the cfg node, or you will be prompted many times for your ssh password.

     -y -- Autoconfirm -- Do not print confirmation and summary prompt

 1) Clone from git hub :